KEEP fire extinguisher handy.

-- since our fireplaces draw air from within the unit it is always best to have a WINDOW slightly OPEN when enjoying the fireplace.
+Since our fireplaces draw air from within the unit, it is always best to have a WINDOW slightly OPEN when enjoying the fireplace.
 Be sure to close it after to avoid frozen pipes.

 Where do you get your wood?
 Please send your recommendations to Web@chanticleercondo.net